 The aim of the course is to analyze international public order and its legal basis.
 In this context, different aspects of world public order and their impact on law-making are also emphasized.
 Major topics in this course are sources and characteristics of international law and the jurisdiction of the state over its territory and its limitations.
 Specifically, international legal personality, statehood and recognition, sources of international law, customary international law and the law of treaties will be studied in depth.
 It is quite possible to access many legal resources for this course through the Internet.

-The basic question of Philosophy of Law is ontological: “What is law?”.
+The basic question of philosophy of law is ontological: “What is law?”.
 In this course, methods of acquiring knowledge on law and the relationship of law with other universes of thought and praxis are evaluated.
 Problems of existence (the formation and adoption of normative order) and language (indeterminacy–determinacy of law): the elements of law as a system (norms and principles) and its relations (the relationships of normative systems with each other) and, finally, the problem of value (natural law within the context of justice and freedom) are concentrated on and discussed.
 These discussions are evaluated in their contexts in the history of thought, with chronological leaps and special focus on contemporary thought.

 This is the first of the two summer practicums of the Management Information Systems Program.
 The practicum is an obligation that will be completed during the summer following the second year of the business informatics curriculum.
 Students are expected to spend a minimum of three weeks at an organization in the Information and Communication Technologies (ITC) sector or at the Information Technology (IT) department of an organization and gain practical experience in the field of Management Information Systems.
 At the end of the summer practice, students should prepare and submit a report about their experiences to the Program Coordinator.